linxuanm/crowwwww/README.md

 - __Appear Frequency (seconds)__: How frequent the crow should appear to judge you.
 - __Stay Duration (seconds)__: How long the crow should stay each time.
 Set to `-1` for infinite duration.
 - __Crow Size__: Crows come in all sizes.
-Use the slider to adjust the size of the crow.
+Select a crow size in the drop-down menu.
 - __Site List__: A list of (work-irrelevant/entertainment) sites on which the crow should appear to remind you to get back to work.

+Settings are updated after refreshing the page.